5 Statistical Tests

 Although I usually prefer tidyverse, it’s hard to do a clean recoding using tidyverse.
 Fortunately, whichever way you prefer to filter, it will work.

-Now that we have large and small penguins split this way, a t-test is easy!
+Now that we have large and small penguins split this way, a two-sample t-test is easy!

 Welch Two Sample t-test